About the Senate

 The Senate’s committees address issues such as resource allocation and planning, benefits and working conditions, teaching, affirmative action and diversity, research, and public service.
 Each Senate Division allocates grants for faculty research, and manages faculty awards that recognize exemplary research, teaching, mentoring and service.
 Every Division has a Committee on Privilege and Tenure, to which faculty members may bring professional grievances.
 This committee also conducts hearings in cases which involve potential disciplinary action by the administration against Senate members.

 Faculty members serve the Senate on a voluntary basis.
 On each campus, they are appointed by the divisional Committee on Committees, and confirmed by the Faculty Legislature.
 At the systemwide level, the University Committee on Committees makes appointments.
 Representatives to the Academic Assembly and to campus legislative bodies are either appointed or elected, depending on campus practices.
 Many Senate committees include student representatives, nominated by student governments.
 Please consider volunteering for Senate service.
-For more information, visit our Opportunities to Serve page.
+For more information, visit our Senate Service Preference Form page.